“K” Beach Balloon Unit was one of the specialist R.A.F. units formed in the U.K., at quite short notice, for the invasion of Sicily.

 At 12.00 hrs on 24th June, the Unit’s convoy (identified as KMS-18B) sailed from the Clyde, headed for the Mediterranean.

 Off the coast of Algeria on 4th July, the “St Essylt”, carrying Unit equipment, Cpl.
 Millin and L.A.C.s Haskins and Leeks, was torpedoed at approximately 22.00 hrs.
-The following day, at approximately 16.00 hrs, “Devis”, also conveying Unit equipment accompanied by Cpl.
-Tye, and L.A.C.s Webb and Watson, was torpedoed.
-Of these men, only Cpl Tye and L.A.C.
-Watson subsequently re-joined the Unit.
+The following day, “Devis”, also conveying Unit equipment, accompanied by Cpl.
+Tye, and L.A.C.s Webb and Watson, was torpedoed at approximately 16.00 hrs.

 On 10th July, off Sicily, owing to these shipping losses, the situation regarding equipment and personnel was as follows: